Michael Bevan

-Michael Gwyl Bevan (born 8 May 1970) is a former Australian cricketer.
-He is a left-handed batsman and a slow left arm wrist-spin bowler.
-He has been credited for initiating the art of finishing matches.
-For several years, he was considered as world's finest ever ODI batsman as he often topped the ICC ODI batting rankings on numerous occasions.
+Michael Gwyl Bevan (born 8 May 1970) is an Australian former international cricketer.
+He played as a left-handed batsman and a slow left-arm wrist spin bowler.
+For several years, he was considered the world's finest One Day International (ODI) batsman, and topped the International Cricket Council's batting rankings in the format on numerous occasions.
 He was the first Canberra-born player to represent Australia at international level.
-He was known for his ability to run between the wickets at a quick rate and for his ability to play shots down the ground with ease.

-He was an Australian Cricket Academy scholarship holder in 1989.
-He played 232 One Day Internationals (ODIs) for Australia, and was a part of the 1999 and 2003 teams that won the Cricket World Cup.
-He represented Australia at the 1998 Commonwealth Games, where cricket was included in the Commonwealth Games for the first time.
+He played 232 ODIs for Australia, and was a part of the Australian squads which won the 1999 and 2003 Cricket World Cups.
+He represented Australia at the 1998 Commonwealth Games, where cricket was included in the Games for the first time.

-He has amassed 15103 runs in List A cricket at an average of 57.86 which is the highest average by any player to have scored 10,000 runs in List A cricket.
-He was named as a batsman in Australia's "greatest ever ODI team."
+Bevan was an Australian Cricket Academy scholarship holder in 1989.
+He scored a total of 15,103 runs in List A cricket at an average of 57.86 runs per innings.
+This is the highest batting average for any player who has batted in 50 or more innings.
+In 2007 he was named in Australia's greatest ODI team, while in 2025, he was inducted into the Australian Cricket Hall of Fame.
+The Michael Bevan Medal, for the player of the match in the Australian Domestic One-Day Cricket Final, is named after him.

 Playing career

-Domestic career

 Michael Bevan's first senior club was Weston Creek Cricket Club in Canberra.
-He made his first-class debut in 1989-90 domestic season for New South Wales and scored a century on his first-class debut in the first innings of the match.
+He made his first-class debut during the 1989-90 domestic season for South Australia, scoring a century on debut against Western Australia.

-Although Bevan played most of his domestic career for the New South Wales Blues, he moved to the Tasmanian Tigers for the 2004–05 season, where he continued his successes up until his retirement in January 2007.
-He also played for South Australia and in England for Yorkshire, Leicestershire and Sussex.
-In the 2004/05 Sheffield Shield season, he scored a then-record 1464 runs in the season for Tasmania.
-Despite this form, he missed Australian selection.
+After a single season with South Australia, Bevan moved to play for New South Wales, where he spent the majority of his career.
+He played in English County Cricket for Yorkshire, Leicestershire, Sussex and Kent County Cricket Clubs.
+After 14 seasons, he moved to play for Tasmania ahead of the 2004–05 season Sheffield Shield season, scoring a then-record 1,464 first-class runs in the season.
+He retired from cricket at the end of the 2006–07 season.